microsoft/pxt-arcade-cabinet-menu/README.md

 ```
 - [ ] connect your computer to the Raspberry Pi 0.
 - [ ] copy generated ``arcade-menu.uf2`` file to the ``ARCADE`` drive

-## Supported targets

-* for PXT/arcade
-(The metadata above is needed for package search.)

 # Microsoft Open Source Code of Conduct